-Combine audience insights from both tools, shared natively thanks to the integration between GA360 and DCLK, and you have a much stronger view of the data.
-Teams trained to use both to their fullest extent are more effective.
+Combining audience insights from both tools, thanks to the native integration between Google Analytics 360 and Display and Video 360, provides you with a much stronger view of your data.